nikola-vukicevic/breadcrumbs-nvim/README.md

 ## Motivation/rationale

 I check out 'the usual suspects', but considering that I had some small highlighting issues with nvim-navic and some issues displaying HTML tags with Aerial (and also, Aerial is much 'bigger' in scope), I decided to just write my own implementation from scratch and 'be done with it'.

+## Bugs

+ATM, I'm not aware of any major bugs, so - bug reports are very much appreciated. :)

+There was a bag when opening two or more files of different kinds (i.e. files using different LSP servers), that produced an error message when entering buffer (it was a single message and the plugin kept on working after the message).

+I seem to have resolved that bug.

 ## TODO